MixinNetwork/developers.mixin.one/developers-docs/docs/dapp/sdk/overview.md

 sidebar_position: 10
 ---

+Both Mixin Core Team and community have developed SDKs for developers to use Mixin API.

 ### Overview

 Mixin provides REST APIs.
 Developers are free to use any language familiar to develop Mixin wallets, such as Go, Java, Ruby, Node.js, PHP, C#, Javascript, Python, Swift, Koltin, etc.